ACoTAI/SAGE-RL/README.md

 ```
 ### Datasets
 <p align="justify">
-There are two dynamic email networks, called as ENRON and RADOSLAW, in which the nodes and edges represent the users and the e-mails.
+There are two dynamic email networks, called as ENRON and RADOSLAW.
+Each node stands for an employee in a mid-sized company and each edge appears to represent an email being sent from one person to another.
+ENRON records email interactions for nearly six months and RADOSLAW lasts for nearly nine months.<br>
-FB-FORUM denotes a forum network of the same online community, where edges are the activities participated by two individuals.
-    SFHH and INVS are the human contact network, which consists of persons and the real-world contact between two people.<br>
 http://networkrepository.com
 </p>